DavidVargasxyz/davidvargasxyz.github.io/content/linux/Adding Storage for Practice.md

 ## Adding Storage for Practice

-### Exercise 13-1: Add Required Storage to server2
+### Lab: Add Required Storage to server2

-In this exercise, you will start VirtualBox and add 4x250MB and 1x5GB disks to server2 in preparation for exercises in this and the next chapter.
+- start VirtualBox and add 4x250MB and 1x5GB disks to server2

 1\.
 Start VirtualBox on your Windows/Mac computer and highlight the RHEL9-VM2 virtual machine that you created in Lab 1-1.
 See Figure 13-1.